Frequently Asked Questions

 What is the cost of the school tours or programs?

 Most programs cost $2 per person.
 This includes all students, teachers, and chaperones.
 We accept cash, credit cards, and checks at the time of arrival.
-Please make checks payable to Autry National Center.
+Please make checks payable to Autry Museum.
 We do not accept purchase orders.
 Membership benefits may not be used for school visits

 What time do school programs take place?